Needlesslord/Research-Project-Installer/docs/README.md

 ![todo2a](https://user-images.githubusercontent.com/51851736/81557709-b6373f80-938c-11ea-930a-1b8e295f28c1.PNG)

 We will add it just after "MUI.nsh" to avoid conflicts.
 You will need to define *!define* your variable/function.
-Ths first line is to initialize, the second one is asking for a bitmap (.bmp) and the third one is for the position.
-In our case, we have the image in the same folder as the file and "Game" foder, so there's no need to write the directoy.
+This first line is to initialize, the second one is asking for a bitmap (.bmp) and the third one is for the position.
+In our case, we have the image in the same folder as the file and "Game" foder, so there's no need to write the directory.
 If you need to, "FolderName/Image.bmp" is how to do it.

 ![todo2](https://user-images.githubusercontent.com/51851736/81557707-b59ea900-938c-11ea-9242-ca3bbb27eac9.PNG)